 B. Consolidate and Transcode

-When you consolidate a project, your editing software will make a copy of your project along with a copy of the media, but only the files that you ended up using in your sequence.
+When you consolidate a project, your editing software will make a copy of your project along with a copy of the media, but only the particular files that you ended up using in your sequence.
 So if you shot 7 takes but only used one of them in the edit, it’ll only copy that one take.
 This cuts down on the storage a lot, which comes in handy at this stage.
 You can also consolidate down even further so that you only keep the specific portions of each take that you actually used in the edit, discarding the rest.
 In this case, the software will usually include a few seconds before and after each take (called “handles”), in case you want to add a fade or motion tracking.

-Now you can take this new project and transcode all of these files to a very high-quality, high-bitrate codec, and start color-correcting.
+Now you can take this new consolidated project (after relinking to the originals) and transcode all of these files to a very high-quality, high-bitrate codec, and start color-correcting.
 This is different from the Direct Intermediate workflow because you are not transcoding all of your footage – just the footage that made it into the final edit, which might be 1/20th or 1/50th the length of the footage that you originally shot.
 Now it doesn’t sound so bad to transcode to a high-bitrate codec because you don’t have to store so much of it.
 Even at ProRes 4444 4K, a full-length feature film will only be about 2TB – pretty manageable.